 The University of Florida’s Master of Science in Materials Science and Engineering has significant impact on multiple facts of the economy, including aerospace, electronics, transportation, communication, construction, recreation, entertainment, environment, and energy.
 Graduates of this program may possess the knowledge and skills necessary to develop new materials, processes and fundamental research on the interrelationship between processing, structure, and properties of assorted materials.

-Students must have a strong background in engineering or science with at least a B average (GPA=3.0/4.0) for all upper-division undergraduate coursework.
+Strong background in engineering or science with at least a B average (GPA=3.0/4.0) for all upper-division undergraduate coursework

 Accreditation & Licensing

 Southern Association of Colleges and Schools, Commission on Colleges

 UF is partially authorized for residents of Alabama, Arkansas, Iowa, Kentucky, Maryland, Massachusetts, Minnesota, New Hampshire, North Carolina, Ohio, and Washington.
 States pending authorization include: Kansas, Michigan, New York, and Oregon.